 Planning a summer trip to Northern California?
 Carve out time to dive into all the best beaches in Santa Cruz.
-With turquoise waters, fine golden sand, and coastlines catering to all tastes, Santa Cruz has plenty to offer for sun-seekers.
+With turquoise waters, fine golden sand, and coastlines catering to all tastes, this famed California surf town has plenty to offer for sun-seekers.
+Even if you don’t spend your days surfing the waves at the world-famous Steamer Lane, plan your seaside vacation in Santa Cruz with this complete guide to its most beautiful shorelines!

 Santa Cruz Beach